Product Category: Windows Phone 7 Smartphone

-Figure 18: The top level of applications available from the Nokia Collection
+Figure 19: The top level of applications available from the Samsung Zone

 Figure 19: ...And here's the rest.
-Not a lot of selection here, but the apps provided really do provide functionality.
+Not a lot of selection here.

-The Lumia 900 includes support for BT 2.1, including the EDR+ profiles.
+The Focus S includes support for BT 2.1, including the EDR and A2DP profiles.
 It connected easily to the handsfree units in the Prius and the GMC Sierra and all the connections were consistent, automatically established and stayed connected.
 Voice quality was clear, and they responded consistently to call pickup and call end commands from the phone (and vice versa).

 Pairing with my Motorola stereo headphones was also straightforward and the audio quality was as good as I've ever heard from a phone.